What happened to Drones? Where is the drone market heading?

 DJI sold the Mavic by highlighting its versatility and reasonable price point.

-The Mavic can produce good images and video, which are the most mature applications for drones used by professionals.
+The Mavic can produce good images and video, the most mature applications for drones used by professionals.

-However, when looking at Drone families rather than individual models, the Phantom series would be most dominant (even more than the Mavic).
+However, the Phantom series would be most dominant when looking at Drone families rather than individual models (even more than the Mavic).

-The Phantom family has individual models occupying 5 of the top 10 spots in the model ranking.
+The Phantom family has individual models occupying 5 top 10 spots in the model ranking.

-The DJI Phantom 4 and Phantom 3, along with their Pro versions, are dominant models professionals use.
+The DJI Phantom 4 and Phantom 3 are dominant models professionals use, along with their Pro versions.

-The only non-DJI models that occupy the top ten spots are the Intel Shooting Star 2 and the 3D Robotics Solo at numbers 6 and 8.
+The only non-DJI models in the top ten are the Intel Shooting Star 2 and the 3D Robotics Solo, which are ranked 6 and 8, respectively.

 Key Takeaways on Commercial Drone Applications:

-The original strength of drone technology in use was its ability to collect imagery and videography.
+The original strength of drone technology was its ability to collect imagery and videography.

 As expected, photography and videography are the most mature and highest-penetrated commercial drone applications.